hetmanskyi-cloud/AWS/terraform/README.md

 ### 8.1.
 Golden AMI Workflow

 The `stage` environment relies on a "Golden AMI" for deployments.
-The `Makefile` provides a complete, automated workflow for creating and promoting these AMIs.
+The `Makefile` provides a complete, automated workflow for creating and promoting these AMIs from the `dev` environment.

 1.  **Provision & Harden Instance:** In the `dev` environment, select a running instance and prepare it to be an AMI.
 This script hardens the OS, installs updates, and cleans the instance.
     ```bash